lueschem/lueschem.github.io/_posts/2018-03-02-11-Traps-to-Avoid-When-Building-Debian-Images.md

 ## 9. systemd Preset Behavior

 Let us assume that your OS image has a service installed that should just be available for developers.
 We call that service `unsafe-dev-backdoor.service`.
-Since we do not want that service running on production images we disable and stop it during image creation:
+Since we do not want to have that service running on production images we disable and stop it during image creation:

 ``` bash